University Avenue Mobility Project

 - Iowa Street

-The design is expected to be completed in December 2016.
-After California Department of Transportation construction authorization is obtained, the project is anticipated to start advertising in March 2017.
+The design is expected to be completed in November 2017.
+The project is anticipated to start advertising in January 2018.
 Construction will start about six months later, and is anticipated to last 12 months.

 Important Documents and References